mshimshon/MaksimShimshon.BeneiMikra/Torah Studies/What is Karaites.md

 While Torah study is an **individual responsibility**, our **Hazan and councils of sages** help guide the community toward a **structured and well-founded understanding**.
 We respect **accepted interpretations** that have stood the test of time—but unlike Rabbinic Judaism, our tradition remains **open to intellectual challenge**.

 If a **young scholar or layperson** presents an interpretation backed by **solid research and clear reasoning**, it is **respected**.
 This **openness to debate** strengthens our faith, allowing Karaite Judaism to evolve while remaining deeply **rooted in path to righteousness**.

+Historically, councils such as the “Bet Din” in Jerusalem (under the leadership of Karaite sages like Solomon ben Jeroham and Yefet ben Ali) provided structured yet responsive guidance for Torah observance.

 ---